 However, it can still be used in a small room, and with great results.
 The 360-degree sound works very well, spreading evenly throughout the room.
 Passive radiators keep the bass full, without overpowering the drivers, giving a solid and consistent low-end.

 You can take it outside, too.
 Up to 150 UE devices can be changed together through the UE app to create a massive sound.
 Indoor or outdoor, it doesn’t matter.
 Inside the app, there are also controls for EQ, playlists and more.

 If you don’t fancy the app, you can use your voice.
-The Boom 2 has complete support for both Siri and Google Now, with a built-in microphone for controlling the AI and taking calls.
+The Ultimate Ears BOOM 2 Portable Waterproof & Shockproof Bluetooth Speaker - Panther (Limited Edition) has complete support for both Siri and Google Now, with a built-in microphone for controlling the AI and taking calls.
 Worry not, though, the IPX7 waterproofing ensures that the microphone is well protected, even when fully submerged.

 Soundwall – Varies

 This one is a bit of a strange entry on our list, or rather a strange speaker overall.
 Still, it’s a very fitting speaker for a small room.
 The Soundwall takes a piece of art, fit to hang on a wall, and puts a Bluetooth speaker inside of it.

 Strange?
 Yes.
 Cool?
 Oh, absolutely.
 The Soundwall is one of the most unique pieces of audio equipment we’ve ever encountered.
 It does, however, make perfect sense for a small room.
 With a lack of space, putting the speaker up on the wall is very helpful.

 Something strange happened acoustically too.
 The speaker sits on the edges of the frame, pushing off against the wall in which the fixture is hung on.
 This fills the room with a surprisingly natural sound.
 As opposed to pushing off against the wall, the sound hits it at an angle, creating a wonderful depth in the room.